 In Avalon Health Care - San Andreas, 3.72% of Patients had Serious Falls

 This datapoint is a measure of the percent of long-term residents which experienced a fall which resulted in severe injury.
 This is one of the statistics we use in calculating our nursing grades.

 In Avalon Health Care - San Andreas, 1.94% of Patients had UTIs

-This tells you the percent of residents who sustained a urinary tract infection.
-Urinary tract infections are considered by many experts to be a barometer of nursing care .
-UTI's are often associated with a nursing home with worse hygiene protocols.
-However, this statistic may also be skewed for certain nursing homes due to varying reporting standards for infections.
+This statistic is a measure of the percentage of long-term stay residents who have sustained urinary tract infections.
+UTI's may be a sign of a facility with worst hygiene practices.
+However, this datapoint could be skewed for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication